BekMart/21-practice/README.md

 <h1 id="deployment">Deployment</h1>

 - The website was created in Gitpod and deployed to GitHub pages via the terminal.
 Once in GitHub, the steps to deploy were as follows:
-    - In the GitHub repository 'pile_fansite', navigate to the Settings tab
+    - In the GitHub repository '21_practice', navigate to the Settings tab
     - On the left hand side, click on 'Pages' in the 'Code and automation' section
     - Ensure that 'Source' is set to 'Deploy from a branch'
     - Select 'main' in the branch section and '/(root)' in the folder section, using the drop-down menus